1and1/gitter/README.md

 resulting matches per author.
 This report is useful for extracting ticket numbers from commit messages and displaying them per project.

+In the following example the issue numbers (#1234) of Github were taken as a pattern:

 ![Message pattern per author](https://raw.githubusercontent.com/1and1/gitter/master/images/message_pattern_per_author.png "Message patterns per author")

 ### MESSAGE_PATTERN_PER_INTERVAL